CZ-NIC/yangson/docs/context.rst

    .. classmethod:: prefix2ns(prefix: YangIdentifier, mid: ModuleId) \
 		    -> YangIdentifier

-      Return namespace identifier corresponding to a prefix given by the *prefix* argument.
+      Return namespace identifier corresponding *prefix*.
 The module context, in which the prefix is resolved, is specified by the *mid* argument.

       This method raises :exc:`ModuleNotRegistered` if the (sub)module identified by *mid* is not part of the data model, and